stefanuebe/vaadin-fullcalendar/README.md

     * moving an entry via drag and drop (event is fired on drop + changed time),
     * resizing an entry (event is fired after resize + changed time),
     * view rendered (i. e. to update a label of the shown interval)
+    * clicking on limited entries link "+ X more"

 * Model supports setting
     * title,